Approximating Fixation Probabilities in the Generalized Moran Process: Bounding the fixation probability

 \section{Bounding the fixation probability}

-Lieberman et al.\ observed that, if $G$ is a directed graph with a single source (a vertex with in-degree zero), then $\fGr = \frac{1}{n}$ for any value of fitness $r>0$ of the initially introduced mutant~\cite{Nowak05} (see also~\cite[p.~135]{nowak06-book}).
-In the following lemma we prove that $\fGr \geq \frac{1}{n}$ for every undirected graph, whenever $r\geq 1$.
+Lieberman et al.\ \cite{Nowak05} (see also~\cite[p.~135]{nowak06-book}) observed that, if $G$ is a directed graph with a single source (a vertex with in-degree zero), then $\fGr = \frac{1}{n}$, independent of the fitness of the mutants.
+We first show that, when $r=1$, the fixation probability is also $\tfrac{1}{n}$, independent of the graph structure.

 \begin{lemma} Let $G=(V,E)$ be an undirected graph with $n$ vertices.
-Then $\fGr \geq \frac{1}{n}$ for any $r\geq 1$. \end{lemma} \begin{proof} Consider the variant of the process where every vertex starts with its own colour and every vertex has fitness~1.
+Then $\fGr[1] = \frac{1}{n}$. \end{lemma} \begin{proof} Consider the variant of the process where every vertex starts with its own colour and every vertex has fitness~1.
 Allow the process to evolve as usual: at each step, a vertex is chosen uniformly at random and its colour is propagated to a neighbour also chosen uniformly at random.
 At any time, we can consider the vertices of any one colour to be the mutants and all the other vertices to be non-mutants.
 Hence, with probability~1, some colour will take over the graph and the probability that $x$'s initial colour takes over is exactly $\fGr[1](x)$.
-Thus, $\fGr \geq \fGr[1] = \frac{1}{n} \sum_{x\in V} \fGr[1](x) = \frac{1}{n}$. \end{proof}
+Thus, $\fGr[1] = \frac{1}{n} \sum_{x\in V} \fGr[1](x) = \frac{1}{n}$. \end{proof}